 Focus on Teaching

-The Centre’s main mandate is to support SLC’s mission of providing high-quality education, by delivering innovative learning opportunities and preparing career-ready graduates.
+The Centre supports SLC’s mission of providing high-quality education, by delivering innovative learning opportunities and preparing career-ready graduates.
 The Centre puts students first by ensuring all programming provides quality learning opportunities.
 This includes providing advanced placements opportunities, and expanding community partnerships.
-In addition, the Centre: helps bridge the gap between the lab and the classroom by providing clinical observational learning opportunities.
+In addition, the Centre helps bridge the gap between the lab and the classroom by providing clinical observational learning opportunities.

 Focus on Applied Research